mahabubx7/exts-rnd/README.md

-# exTS - custom expressJs (modified) framework.
+# exTS - friendly node.js framework.

-> This a expressJs (under the hood) based modified backend framework.
-Written with TypeScript and build for ES2020 (recommended).
+> This a express.js modified backend framework.
+It's written in TypeScript and build (target) for ES2020 (recommended).
 Used node version is >= 18.16.x (v18.16.0 LTS - recommended)

 ### Todo (in-development phase) ...